 Fluorescent Ballast Schedules and Product Codes

-GSA offers energy-efficient lighting products through Schedule 56 (Buildings and Building Materials/Industrial Services and Supplies).
+GSA offers energy-efficient lighting products through Multiple Award Schedule.

 DLA offers suspended fluorescent luminaires with the ENAC "HK" at the end of the NSN.

 The UNSPSC for suspended fluorescent fixtures is 39111501.

 Buyers are advised to compare models within each luminaire subcategory, rather than choosing a luminaire for its efficiency (i.e., LER) value alone.
 Luminaire size, type, optical element, and lamp type may be selected for a variety of reasons based on the application—including color temperature, color rendition, light output, light distribution, rated lifetime, and cost.

 LERs should be readily available in manufacturers' literature.
 If they are not, ask your supplier for these values, or calculate them using this equation.

 LER = (Luminaire Efficiency x Total Rated Lamp Lumens x Ballast Factor) / (Luminaire Watts Input)